aarondendekker/intro-programming-bfx-workshop-fall2026/README.md

-# Introduction to programming with R Workshop - Fall 2026
+# Introduction to Programming for Bioinformatics Workshop - Fall 2026

 Welcome!
-This repository holds the materials for a three-session introductory R workshop for the members of the Rogel and Blondy Center for Pancreatic Cancer.
+This repository holds the materials for a three-session introductory programming workshop for the members of the Rogel and Blondy Center for Pancreatic Cancer.
 No prior programming experience is assumed.

 ## Start here: install R and RStudio